PascalHesselink/TailwindBoilerplate/README.md

 # Tailwind Boilerplate

-Boilerplate for Tailwind, Vue, Sass, and Laravel-mix to quicky create designs
+Boilerplate for Tailwind, Vue, Sass, and PostCSS to quickly create designs

 ## Getting Started